EvanDLang/SHIFT-SMCE-User-Guide/docs/source/notebooks/intake_catalog_demo.rst

         [1, 2, 3, 194, 195, 196, 197, 198, 199, 200, 201, 202, 203, 204, 205, 206, 207, 208, 209, 210, 211, 212, 213, 214, 215, 216, 217, 286, 287, 288, 289, 290, 291, 292, 293, 294, 295, 296, 297, 298, 299, 300, 301, 302, 303, 304, 305, 306, 307, 308, 309, 310, 311, 312, 313, 314, 315, 316, 317, 318, 319, 320, 321, 322, 323, 324, 325, 326, 327, 328, 329, 330, 331, 332, 333, 334, 335, 415, 416, 417, 418, 419, 420, 421, 422, 423, 424, 425]

-- subset (dict, default: None): This argument allows you to subset the dataset by index (isel)
+- subset (dict, GeoDataFrame, default: None): This argument allows you to subset the dataset by index(x, and y), latitude and longitude, or with a shapefile formatted as a GeoPandas Dataframe.
+If using a shapefile, the ortho argument must be set to True.

 - chunks (dict, default: {'y': 1}): This argument controls how dask chunks up your array.
 I recommend using the default of chunking along the y dimension however, depending on what your computing, chunking differently my increase the performance.